 If the cable from your PC to your graphics card goes awry, it can create weird visual effects.
 If something visually strange happens, ensure the video cable is properly plugged in on both sides or replace the cable.

 Visual glitches may not even be the graphics card at all but instead a sign that the monitor is on its way out.
-If none of the above works, try replacing either the monitor or graphics card.
-If the problem goes away, whatever you replaced was the culprit.
+If none of the above works, try replacing the monitor.
+If the problem goes away, the monitor was the culprit.

 Replace the Card

 Sometimes, however, the symptoms are simply a sign of a card past its prime.
-If you truly suspect that nothing can bring the card back from its current state, you can try purchasing a very cheap graphics card to see it if works on your PC.
-If the issues stop, consider buying a better new card!
+Inspect your graphics card for physical signs of damage.
+If you truly suspect that nothing can bring the card back from its current state, you can try purchasing a very cheap graphics card to see if it works on your PC.
+If the issues stop, consider buying a new graphics card!